hep-statistics-serialization-standard/hep-fit-serialization/README.rst

 =============

-In order to submit ideas, proposals and examples, you can either start a discussion using issues or add the document(s), if you have some, in the 'standard' folder and create a PR to discussion them.
+In order to submit ideas, proposals and examples, you can either start a discussion using issues or add the document(s), if you have some, in the proposals (draft or pending) folder and create a PR to discussion them.

 If you are interest to become part of the core committee, please open an issue.
 Anyone is allowed to join.